scottgoering/HeaterMeter-wiki/Building-OpenWrt-from-Source.md

     cd ~/openwrt
     make oldconfig
     make V=s ; make package/mac80211/compile V=s ; make V=s
+    # The first make will error out on building incompat-wireless
+    # mac80211 has to be compiled on its own, then everything else
+    # will compile cleanly

-The firmware image will be built to `~/openwrt/bin/brcm2708/`
+The firmware image will be built to `~/openwrt/bin/brcm2708/openwrt-brcm2708-sdcard-vfat-ext4.img`

 ## Building just the LinkMeter package
 You'll still need the full OpenWrt build environment created from the above steps, but recompiling just the LinkMeter package can be done (from ~/openwrt)